gbadev-org/tonc/content/text.md

 The code should be self-explanatory.
 I have five functions for the things I want to profile.
 I chose separate functions because then I know optimisation will not interfere (it sometimes moves code around).
 After running these functions, I set-up my text functions and print out the results.

 The profiling itself uses two macros, `profile_start()` and `profile_stop()`.
-These can be found in `core.h` of tonclib.
+These can be found in `core.h` of libtonc.
 What the macros do is start and stop timers 2 and 3, and then return the time in between the calls.
 This does mean that the code you're profiling cannot use those timers.

 ```c
 INLINE void profile_start()